Olaug Tvedten

-Olaug Tvedten (born 20 July 2000) is a Norwegian professional footballer who plays as a midfielder for Toppserien club Vålerenga and the Norway national team.
+Olaug Tvedten (born 20 July 2000) is a Norwegian professional footballer who plays as a midfielder for Women's Super League club Brighton & Hove Albion and the Norway national team.

 Club career

 She joined Toppserien side Avaldsnes in 2016, and made her league debut in September 2016.
 With Avaldsnes, she was a part of the team that won the clubs first major title, winning the Norwegian cup championship in 2017.

 In August 2021, she signed for Vålerenga.
 In June 2023, Tvedten extended her contract with Vålerenga until August 2025.
 She won the Toppserien with Vålerenga in 2023, and became joint top scorer in the league with 13 goals.

+On 8 January 2026, Tvedten was announced at Brighton & Hove Albion on a permanent transfer.

 International career

 Tvedten has international matches for U15, U16, U17, U19, and the U23 national team for Norway.

 She was selected for the senior Norwegian national team for the first time in October 2020.